Beyond The Mango Juice

 Pete – Your tree sapling scenario is in so many ways similar to the “decent and respectful” falang who makes that wonderful Thai ladies dream come true.
 With no intended reference to the Netherlands, Dutch Elm is unfortunately rife in Thailand.
 Thank you for your continued support of BTMJ with your well penned comments and I’d like to say that they are the absolute ********* Confused ?
 Okay try this.
 Your comments are the name of a very famous bar in Soi Yamato, Pattaya. name that bar.

-7. Hoo Don Says:
+7. Hoo Don says:

 John a big hello from Swindon, nice to hear from you.
 I have visited your new site and I am very, very impressed and will swap over your link in my Blogroll just give me a few days to do so.
 I received your email and will visit facebook, it’s near the top of my must do list but since returning home I’ve been so, so busy (work).